cariad/tanuki/README.md

 Set `git.enableCommitSigning` to `true`.

 `setup.sh` will also output a GPG key which must be added to GitHub, GitLab et al for your signature to be recognised.

-## Verification

-1. Open Visual Studio Code on your Mac.
-1. In the Command Palette, run **Remote-SSH: Connect to Host...**.
-1. Connect as `cariad@tanuki.local`.
-1. Visual Studio Code will take a moment to install Visual Studio Code Server on _tanuki_.
-1. Verify your GitLab authentication is set up by cloning a private repository.
-1. Verify your GitHub authentication is set up by cloning a private repository.
-1. Verify your commit signing is set up by

 ## FAQs